craftercms/docs/source/reference/modules/studio/configuration/index.rst

     :label: Since
     :version: 4.0.3

-CrafterCMS validates API requests related with users and groups through regex restrictions to avoid malicious payloads.
+CrafterCMS validates API requests related to users and groups through regex restrictions to avoid malicious payloads.

 The following section of Studio's configuration overrides allows you to configure the regex used for validating user names and group names to suit your needs.